 Articles

-How to double up at the defensive breakdown Posted almost 2 years ago
+How to double up at the defensive breakdown Posted over 2 years ago

 Coaches and analysts of the game of Rugby are always on the lookout for a deeper understanding of statistics.
 One of the most popular and straightforward stats is the percentage of ‘winning’ collisions.
 Win more of the collisions between attacker and defender and go forward in the tackle, and you will probably win the game – that is how the theory goes.